bioDS/rnni_geometry_paper/jomb_reviews_2nd_round.md

     - We modified this sentence to: "We will see that this path is identical to the path resulting from restricting all trees on the path FP(T_r,R_r), [...]"

 - p10 l22: "by one (length move): Are the parentheses necessary?
-    - No. We deleted the paranthesis.
+    - No. We deleted the parentheses.

 - p10 l50: computing distances in NNI --> computing the NNI distance between two trees; also remove boldface in the same line
     - Done.